MicrosoftDocs/azure-devops-yaml-schema/task-reference/decrypt-file-v1.md

 **`workingDirectory`** - **Working directory**<br>
 Input alias: `cwd`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional.
-The working directory for decryption.
+The optional working directory for decryption.
 Defaults to the root of the repository.
 <!-- :::editable-content-end::: -->
 <br>